AA/PPS 02.03.30 - Faculty-Authored Teaching and Instructional Material

-Sr. Reviewer: Provost and Vice President for Academic Affairs
+Sr. Reviewer: Provost and Executive Vice President for Academic Affairs

 Texas State University is committed to implementing a process to authorize teaching and instructional materials prepared by Texas State faculty that are required for Texas State courses and for which students purchase or pay a fee.

 It is a common practice at Texas State University for faculty members to prepare some of their own required teaching and instructional materials for use in the classroom.
 Faculty members may also elect to require teaching and instructional materials prepared by other faculty at Texas State.
 Instructional materials may include textbooks, laboratory manuals, workbooks, readings, and other items of academic and pedagogical value.
 It is mandatory that a clear policy be formulated and stated with regard to the author’s responsibilities and the author’s rights to royalties earned on such materials at Texas State.